Glavin001/ember-c3/README.md

 | onresize    | Triggered when screen is resized            | @onresize={{this.resize}}       |
 | onresized   | Triggered when resizing is completed        | @onresized={{this.resized}}     |

-Functions will receive the chart's `div` element id which can be used to modify or decorate the chart.
-The `@oninit` event does not receive the id because the chart has not been created yet.
-See how chart events can be used in the dummy app.
+Callback functions will receive the `C3` chart object which can be used to modify the chart or as data source for other operations.
+The `@oninit` event does not receive the chart object because the chart has not been created yet.
+See the chart events example can be used in the dummy app.

-C3 data events such as `onclick`, `onmouseover` and `onmouseout` are overridden in the chart configuration or data settings.
+C3 data events such as `onclick`, `onmouseover` and `onmouseout` are assgined callback functions in the chart configuration or data settings.
 Data events supply the data names and values based on mouse location.

-An data events example is shown below.
-Note that data functions require `bind`.
+A data event example is shown below.
+Note that data callbacks require `bind`.
-This example uses native classes.
 See the dummy app for more examples.

 ```handlebars
 {{! templates/application.hbs }}